 For more information, send us a message at firstname.lastname@example.org.

-A summary of the IWSFG flushability specifications, including a comparison to other flushability guidelines, is available here.
-The PAS documents are available below, along with templates for recording results of the disintegration test described in PAS 3, are available below.
+A summary of the 2018 IWSFG flushability specifications, including a comparison to other flushability guidelines, is available here.
+The PAS documents are available below in English, Japanese, and Spanish.
+Templates for recording results of the disintegration test described in PAS 3, are available below in English.

 To ensure that the flushability specifications are both realistic and accepted worldwide, the IWSFG published two draft versions for public comment.
 Extensive comments were received from many organizations, and the IWSFG reviewed and addressed all comments.
 Draft versions of the IWSFG flushability criteria, the public comments received, and IWSFG response to comments are available at the following links: